reevesrs24/SemanticCipher/README.md

 ## Encode using pretrained SLM

+> [!IMPORTANT]
-**Note**: Using SLMs typically output text that is erroneous and/or illogical.
+> - Using SLMs typically output text that is erroneous and/or illogical.
 Next token prediction is strictly used and does not leverage the reasoning capabilities of larger models to formulate outputs.
 Added as an experiment and as a template for future experiments.

 ```python
 sc = SemanticCipher(model_name="Qwen/Qwen2.5-1.5B-Instruct", from_pretrained=True)